Harry Henshel: Bulova

 The Bulova Watch Company was founded as a jewelry store in 1875 in Manhattan's Financial District by Henshel's grandfather Joseph Bulova.
 By the mid-20th century, Bulova was the largest American maker of luxury and middle market watches.
 Henshel began work at Bulova following World War II after serving with the U.S. military.
 Henshel took over as president of the company in 1959, after the death of his uncle, Arde Bulova, in 1958.
 Henshel became the chairman of the watch company in 1974.

 Bulova is credited with a number of innovations in watch making and time keeping.
 According to the Bulova website, the company introduced the world's first clock radio in 1928, and in 1931 began manufacturing the first electric clocks.
 In 1948 Bulova began developing the Phototimer, a unique combination of photo-finish camera and precision electronic timing instrument.
 The Phototimer was the first automatic timing device to be used in competitive sports.

 Though Bulova was known as a luxury watchmaker, Henshel attempted to target the budget market soon after becoming president of Bulova.
 Henshel signed an agreement with Citizen Watch Co. of Japan in 1960 to create a line of inexpensive watches which were marketed under the Caravelle brand name.
 The move was a direct attempt to compete with the Timex Corporation.

 Henshel's most successful product line was the introduction of the Accutron watch, an early electronic watch, in the 1960s and 1970s.
 The Accutron was different than previous watches as it did not contain a balance wheel or mainspring.
 The Accutron contained a battery-powered transistor circuit which sent impulses to a tiny internal tuning fork, which turned the watch's hands.
 The Bulova Watch Company guaranteed the Accutron to be accurate to within two seconds.
-The Accutron was a hit and major innovative and financial success for the company.
+The Accutron was a hit and a major innovative and financial success for the company.
 The Johnson Administration used it as a common gift.
 Ultimately, the Accutron mechanism was adapted for use in the United States space program, including on the Skylab Space Station.
 Accutron mechanisms were also left behind on the Moon to be used as part of a seismometer moonwalker, which transmitted lunar information back to Earth from the Sea of Tranquility.